 It's not uncommon to be without life insurance.
-In fact, many people do not yet have a life insurance policy, according to Life Insurance Market Research Association report.
-The 2010 report found that 30 percent of U.S. households do not have any life insurance and 44 percent only have an individual life insurance policy.
+In fact, many people do not yet have a life insurance policy, according to research from the Life Insurance Market Research Association and Life Happens.
+The 2017 survey found that 41 percent of respondents did not have any life insurance and 50 percent of those that do only have an individual life insurance policy.1

 Whether life insurance benefits are right for you depends on your goals and how much income protection your family needs.